kubernetes/ingress-nginx/docs/user-guide/annotations.md

 To enable consistent hashing for a backend:

 `nginx.ingress.kubernetes.io/upstream-hash-by`: the nginx variable, text value or any combination thereof to use for consistent hashing.
 For example `nginx.ingress.kubernetes.io/upstream-hash-by: "$request_uri"` to consistently hash upstream requests by the current request URI.

+### Custom NGINX load balancing

+This is similar to https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/configmap.md#load-balance but configures load balancing algorithm per ingress.
+Note that `nginx.ingress.kubernetes.io/upstream-hash-by` takes preference over this.
+If this and `nginx.ingress.kubernetes.io/upstream-hash-by` are not set then we fallback to using globally configured load balancing algorithm.

 ### Custom NGINX upstream vhost